Analysis of parallel Schwarz algorithms for time-harmonic problems using block Toeplitz matrices: A non-Hermitian block Toeplitz structure

 In particular, we will consider the $q$-discriminant of the denominator $D(t,z)$ as a quadratic in $t$.
 Direct calculation using the quadratic formula yields

 for any $q\neq0$.
 If $q$ is a quotient of the two roots in $t$ of $D(t,z)$ then \eqref{q-discriminant-of-D} is zero and so $q$ must satisfy

 where, in general, $q$ will depend on $z$.
+The $q$-discriminant condition \eqref{DefiningCurve} for $D(t,z)$ will be crucial in what follows since it will allow us to characterise roots of $p_m(z)$ in terms of the quotient $q$.
 We now state our main result on the limiting spectrum of $\mathcal{T}$ as its dimension becomes large in which we adapt some ideas from \cite{Tran:2014:CBD} for finding roots of polynomials verifying a three-term recurrence but now with a different generating function.

 \begin{theorem}[Limiting spectrum] The limiting spectrum, as $m\rightarrow\infty$, of the block Toeplitz matrix $\mathcal{T} \in \mathbb{C}^{2m\times2m}$, defined in \eqref{NonHermitianBlockToeplitzStructure}, lies on the curve defined by